lightly-io/team-awareness-training/sessions/session-03-mindfulness.md

 Mindfulness is, in a way, extreme single-tasking.
 Just walking, completely mindful.
 Or eating, without thinking about anything except the taste of the food.
 Actually not even thinking about the next slice of pizza before you've finished this one.

-There are long and complicated books trying to define mindfulness and how different types of mindfulness can be used in different spiritual activites.
+There are long and complicated books trying to define mindfulness.
+Exploring how different types of mindfulness can be used in different spiritual activites.
 In this course, we're just learning what it feels like to do one thing at a time and experiencing it fully.
 Perhaps mindfulness is not the right word to use - feel free to make up something else.

 ## 3. Method: ways to practice mindfulness
-Meditation is, as far as I know, the best way to actively increase your mindfulness.
+Meditation is, as far as I know, the best way to increase your mindfulness.
 Being aware of the breath is good training for being aware of your food and your actions.

 But you could also do mindful eating.
 Have your meal and just have it.
 No phone, no talking.
 Eat it like it was a million-dollar meal.